quicwg/base-drafts/draft-ietf-quic-transport.md

-The use of connection IDs ({{connection-id}}) allows connections to migrate to a new network path, both as a direct choice of an endpoint and when forced by a change in a middlebox.  {{migration}} describes how a migration can be performed securely without adversely affecting privacy.
+The use of connection IDs ({{connection-id}}) allows connections to migrate to a new network path, both as a direct choice of an endpoint and when forced by a change in a middlebox.  {{migration}} describes mitigations for the security and privacy issues associated with migration.

 For connections that are no longer needed or desired, there are several ways for a client and server to terminate a connection ({{termination}}).